 If you have a Canadian criminal record you are prevented by law from entering the United States of America (US).
 You may also find yourself inadmissible for overstaying your welcome or for being found with drugs at the border (among many other reasons).
+There are a few exceptions to this rule.
+If you are unsure of your status please call and speak with a counsellor.

 USA Border guards have access to CPIC (Canadian Police Information Center) at any time.
 This means that border guards are required only to type a name into their computer system for any criminal file the RCMP have recorded to show up.
 If you have a criminal record attached to your name you are barred by law from entering the United States.